 SugarCRM Mobile allows users' mobile devices to access Sugar® records, manage daily activities, initiate phone calls, send SMS and emails, map addresses, and more while away from their computers.
 For instances running Sugar version 7.1.5 and above, administrators can enable offline capabilities for SugarCRM Mobile.
 This feature allows your mobile device to cache records for offline viewing as well as buffer changes you make to records while offline which can then be synced upon reconnecting.
 Viewing a record in any list view, record view, or edit view will cause it to be automatically cached to your local database.
 For more information on offline caching, please refer to the SugarCRM Mobile User Guide for your specific mobile device (i.e. Android or iOS).

-Mobile deep links are custom URL schemes that allow a user to launch the SugarCRM Mobile app from links in a third-party or web application.
-For example, when a mobile device user receives a text or email message that contains a link to a Sugar® record, you want the device to recognize the deep link and open the record via the SugarCRM Mobile app as opposed to the mobile browser.
-This article will cover the different types of deep linking that are supported in SugarCRM Mobile and how to create proper URL schemes for Android and iOS devices.
+Mobile deep links are URLs that launch an app such as SugarCRM Mobile app from links from outside the app.
+For example, when a mobile device user receives a text or email message that contains a deep link to a Sugar® record, the device will recognize the deep link and open the record via the SugarCRM Mobile app as opposed to in the device's browser.
+This article explains how deep linking works as well as how to create mobile deep links.

 - Sending a Log File From SugarCRM Mobile